 Vector has controls in place to manage key risks and has internal review processes associated with these controls.
-A key component of the assurance process is Vector's internal audit programme which provides assurance around controls, including the organisation-wide governance ones such as 'risk management' and BCM.
+A key component of the assurance process is Vector's internal audit programme which provides assurance around controls, including organisation-wide 'risk management' and BCM governance.
 The Internal Audit programme is overseen by the BRAC.